 Yvoire Medieval Castle

 One of the best things to do in Yvoire would be to visit the castle.
-Unfortunately, Chateau d’Yvoire is not open to visitors because it’s in private hands.
+Unfortunately, Chateau d’Yvoire isn’t open to visitors because it’s in private hands (still Bouvier family).
 But you can admire it from different places.
 To take a great look at the castle go to the Port des Pecheurs.
 In our opinion, it’s the best place to see its glory.

 Garden of Five Senses in Yvoire

-One of the other things to do in Yvoire that is not that obvious is visiting the Garden of Five Senses (Jardin des Cinq Sens).
+One of the best things to do in Yvoire is visit the Garden of Five Senses (fr.
+Jardin des Cinq Sens).
 Once it used to be Yvoire Castle’s vegetable garden, and it’s a garden with 1500+ various plants, specially designed to awaken and tickle all five senses.
 Inside you’ll find themed areas: garden of taste, garden of smell, garden of touch, garden of sight, and garden of hearing.

 There are two ports in Yvoire: Port des Pêcheurs, which is a little fishing port, and Port d’Yvoire where ferries start and finish their journey.
 From both, you’ll be able to enjoy stunning views over the village, castle, Swiss coastline, and mountains.